aws-samples/dr-with-eks-efs/README.md

 # THINGS TO ADD

-- Before deleting the VPCs, we need to delete EFS replication first
+- Before deleting the VPCs, we need to delete EFS replication first.
+Deleting replication takes a bit long (10 min ?)

 - https://github.com/eksctl-io/eksctl/issues/6287 , As per our documentation on how to delete clusters here, Pod Disruption Budget policies are preventing the EBS addon from being properly removed.
 You should run your command with --disable-nodegroup-eviction flag. i.e.